Rotating Paddle using Moving Reference Frame

 Set the Initial Velocity for the Simulation

-With the flow volume already selected from the previous step, expand the Physics: Initial property in the Properties Panel (click on the + to the left of Physics), and set U to Fixed Value.
+With the flow domain already selected from the previous step, expand the Physics: Initial property in the Properties Panel and set U to Fixed Value.
 Set U: Fixed Value->Value to [0 0 0].

 Initial values are used by the flow (simulation) solver to initialize its primary fields (e.g., pressure, velocity).
 For this simulation there is not a dominant Cartesian velocity direction, hence it is initialized to zero.